Locations:

 For example, if your baby was using only bottles and never latched to your breast before, a nipple shield can help them transition to direct breastfeeding.
 Another example is if you have inverted nipples.

-If you’re using a nipple shield, you should work with a lactation specialist closely in order to have a plan to discontinue the shield as soon as possible.
-This is because a shield can be associated with decreased transfer of milk and decreased supply with continued use.
+If you’re using a nipple shield, you should work closely with a lactation specialist.
+They’ll make a plan for you to stop using the shield as soon as possible.
+This is because providers have linked shield use with decreased transfer of milk and decreased supply with continued use.

 When should I see a healthcare provider?